Perfect Сlimate

 Education

-Most children in Greece go to public schools.
-Public schools are free, funded by taxes.
+Most children in Greece attend public schools, which are free and funded by taxes.
 Note, that they only provide education in the Greek language.
 Parents have to pay for their child's school uniform and sometimes for additional lessons.

 Private and international schools are not free.
 These types of schools teach subjects in English and other foreign languages.

-The citizens of Greece must pay 15 years' contributions to get an old-age pension.
+The citizens of Greece must pay 15 years' contributions to qualify for an old-age pension.
 The official retirement age is 65 years.
 For receiving a full pension a person must accumulate 40 insurance years and be 62 years old.
-The unemployment rates have been gradually decreasing lately.
+The unemployment rates have been gradually decreasing lately

 Entertainment